 - The next appearance of SMBC’s SEMMMS Refresh has been pushed back to summer 2019.

-- Please sign our petition calling on Stockport Council to remove the A6-M60 Bypass (Hazel Grove to Bredbury) from its SEMMMS Refresh plan and lift the threat to the Lower Goyt Valley and our other precious green spaces (such as Crookilley Woods, pictured).
+- Please sign our petition calling on Stockport Council to remove the A6-M60 Bypass (Hazel Grove to Bredbury) from its SEMMMS Refresh plan and lift the threat to the Lower Goyt Valley and our other precious green spaces.
+Read our SEMMMS Refresh summary.

 - Two roads due to receive extra traffic from the Airport Road are already on a list of 20 Stockport streets with illegal levels of pollution.
 A pollution charge may be levied on some vehicles.

-Stockport Council’s new attempt to promote its proposed A6-M60 Bypass is behind schedule.
-The final version of the Council’s SEMMMS Refresh transport strategy document was due to go before councillors this autumn, but is likely to now appear early next year.
+Stockport Council’s next attempt to promote its proposed A6-M60 Bypass is behind schedule.
+The final version of the Council’s SEMMMS Refresh transport strategy document was due to go before councillors in autumn 2018, but is likely to now appear in summer 2019.

 The Bypass would destroy four and a half miles of beautiful woods, valleys and fields.
 It would link the new Airport Road A555 at Hazel Grove with the M60 at Bredbury at a final cost of half a BILLION pounds (sorry, make that £600 million).
 New roads generate extra traffic, so the Bypass would create traffic problems rather than solve them.
 Five junctions on the Bypass and two link roads would create a knot of congestion on or around Offerton (see map).